Regalia of Malaysia: Keris Panjang Diraja

 The Keris Panjang Diraja is the most important symbol of authority during the installation ceremony.
 The Keris Panjang Diraja or Government Keris symbolises regal power and authority and is thus the image of the continuing pictorial traditions of royalty in Malaysia of the royal ruler being historical warrior chief of his territory, as well as the King's constitutional duty as Commander in Chief of the Armed Forces.
 Both its hilt and sheath are covered in gold plating.
 The crosspiece of the keris is engraved with the Coat of arms of Malaysia and the heraldic arms of the eleven states of Peninsular Malaysia.

 The blade itself was forged from steel taken from eleven keris from each of the eleven states.
-The hilt of the keris is in the form of a horse's hoof with decorations resembling the jering (Archidendron pauciflorum) fruit.
+The hilt of the keris is in the form of a horse's hoof with decorations resembling the jering (Archidendron jiringa) fruit.
 This keris is worn by the reigning King only on certain occasions with the Muskat, and is kissed as a form of reverence during his installation day.